kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Plants</summary>
-    You have a lot of theoretical knowledge on plants, allowing you to identify most types of plants, both wild and cultivated, and have Expertise on checks to recall lore about plants.
+    You have a lot of theoretical knowledge on plants, allowing you to identify most types of plants, both wild and cultivated, and have <b>Expertise</b> on checks to recall lore about plants.
     <details>
       <summary>Florist</summary>
       There's something about the beautiful colors of flowers that captures your attention like nothing else.
 Your fascination has given you a huge base of knowledge on flowers.
 You can identify them by color and shape and you know which flowers are associated with which plants.
 You also have knowledge of the symbolic qualities of flowers, including stories of their origins, their use and reason for being.